 Cultural Impact & Advocacy

-In 1905, Saskatchewan became a province.
 Since 1908, the Saskatchewan Music Festival Association (SMFA) has grown with our province, always in step, always in tune.
-The SMFA reaches out to people of all ages and all backgrounds across the province of Saskatchewan.
-The Saskatchewan structures and programs have been modeled throughout Canada.
+The SMFA reaches out to people of all ages and all backgrounds across Saskatchewan.
+Our structure and programs have been modeled throughout Canada.

-Our mandate which is, “to promote excellence in music and speech arts by providing performance and educational opportunities through competitive festivals,” requires us to work closely with the many (numerous) people who come together to keep the festival movement in Saskatchewan alive and well.
+Our mandate is to promote excellence in music and speech arts by providing performance and educational opportunities through competitive festivals.
+This requires us to work closely with the many people who come together to keep the festival movement alive and well in Saskatchewan, including:

 - music and speech students

-These communities have embraced the festival concept because it provides:
+These communities embrace the festival concept because it provides:

-- an element of educational growth as well as entertainment that brings their community together
+- an element of educational growth, as well as entertainment that brings the community together

 - the opportunity for communities to acknowledge and support the success and endeavours of their young people